 I use only copper plated or jacketed bullets with even burning powder which is manufactured specifically for handgun ammo.
 This leaves the brass relatively straight and undamaged from the GLOCK.

-NOTE: Update 10/2011 - To date I have had 2 bullet cases rupture in the gun in the last three years.
+NOTE: To date I have had 3 bullet cases rupture in guns in the last 11 years.
 Interestingly none of them were in GLOCKs.
 And none of them did any damage to the guns.
 They were reloads in cases that had simply had enough.
 The calibers were .45 ACP and 38 special +p.

 They were not overloaded, just weak cases from multiple use.
 But being correctly and moderately loaded, they did no damage to the gun or me.
 Careful reloading with non lead bullets has been the key to safe shooting for me.